-This course will run as an online synchronous course meaning that both the lecture and lab will have official meeting times via Zoom.
-Based on the days and the meetings, some of the content could include recorded lectures as well as the live meeting sessions.
-The live sessions will not be recorded.
-If you are not familiar with Zoom then check out the folder labeled Zoom in the Week 1 folder on our course Blackboard page.
-You will find some tutorials as well as how to create your own zoom account @ zoom.us I have been using Zoom for years (yes, I have been using it for both teaching and meeting with students since 2016) so I know the ins and outs of the system.
-Besides our Zoom virtual class meetings, you will need access to a computer, microphone and camera so that you can participate in the zoom sessions.
-While you can use your phone for zoom, it is best to use a computer so that you can see the shared screen, your instructor and the rest of the class during the live meetings.
-I also recommend that you complete your assignments and exams on a computer and not on a phone.
+This course will run as an asynchronous course which means that all content will be deliverd online.
+Please check the syllabus for a preliminary schedule which we will keep.
+Please make sure to monitor both - especially before class.
+Each week, you can expect to see recorded lab content, lab instructions and supplementary materials posted in your weekly folders.
+There will be zoom sessions - office hours - where you can drop-in with questions.
+I have been using Zoom for years (yes, I have been using it for both teaching and meeting with students since 2016) so I know the ins and outs of the system.

+You will need access to a computer, microphone and camera so that you can participate in any optional zoom sessions, classwork, etc. While you can use your phone for zoom, it is best to use a computer so that you can see the shared screen, your instructor and the rest of the class during any live office meetings.
+I also recommend that you complete your assignments and lab quizzes, etc on a computer and not on a phone.
 If you have any questions regarding, zoom, Blackboard or any other tech questions - I recommend that you first reach out to me because I might be able to easily solve the issue.
 If I can't then we will find the person that the situation needs.
 You can also contact the student helpdesk via phone at (212) 650-3624 or email at studenthelpdesk@hunter.cuny.edu Please make sure that you have access to your Hunter email - and that you check it too; and to your CUNYfirst account by the first day of classes.

 I am very excited to work with you this coming semester.
-I know you are probably concerned about online synchronous learning - for many of you this might not be your preferred method of learning, but don't worry.
-I have been teaching at Hunter for over 20 years now, and during the last 10 have been teaching hybrid courses, so I am familiar with online learning and teaching.
+I know some of you are probably concerned about online learning.
+Maybe it isn't your preferred method of learning, but don't worry.
+I have been teaching at Hunter for over 20 years now, and during the last 6 have been teaching hybrid courses, so I am familiar with online learning and teaching.
 I will be available via email and live zoom meetings, including office hours to discuss content, answer questions or just to share and discuss material relevant to our course and to the field of earth science.

 You will find all of the course materials you will need organized into weekly folders based on our course schedule (see at the end of this syllabus and on Blackboard).
-In each folder you will find:
+In the folders you will find:

-- 1. Link to our Zoom class session

-- 2. Link to office hours

-- 3. Pdf of the week's lecture notes you can print these out for note taking

-- 4. Chapter Review Quizzes for the week

-- 5. Lab assignments

-- 6. A "News and Videos" section with content relevant articles, videos, tutorials, virtual field trips that we use in class or that can supplement the week's topic as well as any "breaking news" when it comes to Weather and Climate and the Earth Sciences
+- 1. Link to office hours and optional sessions when available - 2.
+Pdf of the week's lab notes you can print these out for note taking - 3.
+Lab work, quizzes and assignments for the week - 4.
+A "News and Videos" section with content relevant articles, videos, tutorials, virtual field trips that we use in class or that can supplement the week's topic as well as any "breaking news" when it comes to Weather and Climate and the Earth Sciences

-- 7. On the weeks that we have an Exam scheduled it will also be found in this folder